This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 If you do not specify a notification channel, expo-notifications will create a fallback channel for you, named Miscellaneous.
 We encourage you to always ensure appropriate channels with informative names are set up for the application and to always send notifications to these channels.

-Calling these methods is a no-op for platforms that do not support this feature (Android below version 8.0 (26), iOS and web).
+Calling these methods is a no-op for platforms that do not support this feature (Android below version 8.0 (26) and iOS).

 Custom notification icon and colors